MrCordeiro/docs_clone_tutorial/README.md

 - `./auth/userinfo.email`
 - `./auth/userinfo.profile`

-Then, you need to create a new OAuth Client ID.
+After that, create a new OAuth Client ID.
 You will create 3 OAuth Client IDs: Web, Android and iOS.
 To complete the integration, follow the instructions in the [Google Sign In Flutter Plugin](https://pub.dev/packages/google_sign_in).

+Finally, you must enable the People API in the [Google Developer Console](https://console.cloud.google.com/apis/library/people.googleapis.com).